DataDog/documentation/content/en/metrics/volume.md

 {{< img src="metrics/volume/configure_metrics.png" alt="Configure Metric dropdown at the top of the page highlighting the Manage tags option" style="width:100%;" >}}

-You have full control over the cardinality of your metrics at any time with zero changes needed to your applications or the requirement of a remote-write setup.
-Below is an example of how eliminating timeseries that are never or rarely leveraged can significantly reduce your custom metrics volumes and therefore costs.
+You have full control over the cardinality of your metrics without the need to change your applications nor the requirement of a remote-write setup.
+Below is an example of how eliminating timeseries that are rarely used can significantly reduce your custom metrics volumes and costs.

 In this example, the tag configuration modal shows a metric with a current volume of 13690031 indexed custom metrics.
 After you select Include tags… with an empty allowlist of tags, the modal shows an estimated new volume of 1.
 You can reduce the number of indexed custom metrics by 13690030.